 The teacher will introduce the children to the new vocabulary, including an action to help with recall.
-Teachers may use the toolkit within Charanga scheme to explain new vocabulary using video clips.
+Teachers may use the toolkit within the Charanga scheme to explain new vocabulary using video clips.

 Every lesson will conclude with a mini performance.
-This will develop the pupils’ confidence as performers and celebrates their developing musical achievements.
-At the end of each unit, the class will perform for an audience, for example in STAR assembly, or with the wider community.
+This will develop the pupils’ confidence as performers whilst at the same time celebrate their developing musical achievements.
+At the end of each unit, the class will perform for an audience, for example in STAR assembly, or within the wider community.

 Composers- each half term, a focus composer will be played during lunchtimes and as children enter during worship.
 This will be indicated through a poster in the hall.
 Each class will also use the music of this composer as their ‘quiet music’ in class.
 This will broaden pupils’ knowledge of music over history and expose them to a range of composers.

-- Online Platform- All pupils will have access to the online platform ‘Yumu’ provided by Charanga.
+- Online Platform- All our pupils will have access to the online platform ‘Yumu’ provided by Charanga.
 Each class will have a shared username and password with access to the class’ current unit of work.
 This can be accessed in school, or out of school.
 Whilst is not compulsory for all pupils to access this at home, a link to this website should be included on all class webpages, under the sub-page ‘Home Learning’.
 This can also give pupils the opportunity to learn a new instrument through self-study.

-By the end of KS1, our pupils will:
+By the end of Key Stage 1, our pupils will: